On Creative Nature Writing

 On quotes – Using popular or unique quotes is a way to set the tone, ambiance, or the essence of the piece.
 Quoting at the outset is usually to capture attention, but more-so to quickly align someone’s thoughts with what you wish to offer emotionally or philosophically.
 You’re free to do it, but do it selectively.
 It has become a trend nowadays, a cliché even.
 It is often used to tease your brain a bit to get engaged, but that’s not its purpose.
 When you start out, trick is to learn to engage the reader in your own words.
 I recommend using quotes on larger pieces and limiting their use in small ones (under 1500 words) – but really, there is no formula to it.
 I intentionally used it for this piece to push this point home, I like this song, but for me, it doesn’t really work in this article which I think has a beginning (and a straight-as-an-arrow title) to engage my attention as a reader – you should be the first and a better judge of your piece.

 - The tree – I am skipping on the traditional beginning-middle-end exposition of storytelling.
 Instead, I am focusing on the organics of a story, how to build it from a seed to a tree.
 Why a tree, you ask.
 A story can be structured in the way of a tree.
 It also grows with time.
-How much time, you ask; that depends on you, but as with any tree that grows, we ought naught take forever to build our narrative!
+How much time, you ask; that depends on you, but as with any tree that grows, we should not take forever to build our narrative!
 The heartwood is the strongest part of a tree – these are the fundamentals governing our world, they form our basis.
 To put it simply, the simplest science that distinguishes a bee and a fly is fundamental science, or an argument that you’re trying to opine on, for instance, the dynamics of human-wildlife interactions with a focus on retaliatory killings, has a lot to do with science (both, ecological and social) and ethics.
 Outer rings are your narratives that add to the heart of the story – your observations, opinions, evidences.
 These together form the xylem of the tree.
 Your structure, type, and shape provide life into an otherwise straightforward narrative – the phloem.
 And lastly, the branches are how you shape your narrative, and the emotions you evoke are the leaves.

 - Warning!
 The writing anxiety – We better address the midlife crisis of writing before we finish our story, because that’s when it strikes.
 It goes like this: one day you’re on a roll, you sit with your beverage to tend to your garden, on the next day you slack off a little, and on the third you’re in a crisis – you don’t feel like getting anywhere; worst still, you don’t feel like looking at it.
 You are not lost; you’ve overcome the reading anxiety and the blank page syndrome.
 When you feel anxiety of finishing what you started, or worse still, disliking what you wrote, that’s writing anxiety.
 This attack is associated with depression, but not the kind influenced by external factors, this is on this piece you’re working on.
 One of the best remedies for it is to sit back and take a break.
 Don’t fight it – it needs healing.
 Don’t delete it – it needs a break.
 It needs to be treated tenderly.
 When you come back to it, read it in bits and pieces, take it back to the drawing board, the root stage, and start strengthening it up.
 I faced it once while drafting this piece, but then I decided to space out, physically as well as mentally, till I could sit with it again.
 When you overcome it, your outline should guide you to where you left off and where you planned to head.